rabbitmq/rabbitmq-delayed-message-exchange/README.md

-# RabbitMQ Delayed Message Plugin #
+# RabbitMQ Delayed Message Plugin

+## Consider the Limitations

 This plugin adds delayed-messaging (or scheduled-messaging) to RabbitMQ.
-Its current design has plenty of limitation (documented below), consider using an external scheduler and a data store that fits your needs first.
+Its current design **has plenty of limitation** (documented below), consider using an external scheduler and a data store that fits your needs first.

+This plugin badly needs a [new design](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/issues/229) and a reimplementation from the ground up.

+If you accept the limitations, please read on.

+## The Basics

-A user can declare an exchange with the type `x-delayed-message` and then publish messages with the custom header `x-delay` expressing in milliseconds a delay time for the message.
+With this plugin enabled, a user can declare an exchange with the type `x-delayed-message` and then publish messages with the custom header `x-delay` expressing in milliseconds a delay time for the message.
 The message will be delivered to the respective queues after `x-delay` milliseconds.